 If you have children, an ultrasonic humidifier, particularly the cool-mist version, is a good choice.

 Another peculiar category of ultrasonic humidifier you may find very interesting is the Air Innovations Ultrasonic humidifier.

 - Console &

 The purpose of console units is to add moisture to the entire housing unit.
-They are usually pretty enormous, but they usually have wheels so that you can move them about quickly.
-The design of the console units is to add moisture to a wider area.
+They are usually pretty enormous but usually have wheels, so you can move them about quickly.
+The console units’ design adds moisture to a wider area.
 On the other hand, personal (or portable) humidifiers are the tiniest and the best option if you need a humidifier on the go.

 Keeping humidity under control

-Although adding humidity to the air might be helpful, too much humidity is harmful to one’s health.
+Although adding humidity to the air might be helpful, too much humidity harms one’s health.
 High humidity levels can aggravate respiratory issues and cause unpleasant wetness in the air.
 It can help to promote the development of: